nilp0inter/Vim-for-Muggles/README.md

 # Vim-for-Muggles
-A one day workshop on Vim
+A two hours workshop on Vim